This repost from May 25 ends a countdown of 10 articles from this year. Links to earlier ones are at the end.

 A joint investigation by the "No BS News Hour" and the Mackinac Center for Public Policy reveals that the Department of Health and Human Services (DHHS) does not do a thorough job of scrubbing vital records to determine whether people who died of Covid were nursing home residents, as its own guidelines require.

-Moreover, our investigation found that DHHS did conduct a limited review of those vital records last summer, and found that 44 percent could be traced to nursing homes.
+Moreover, our investigation found that DHHS did conduct a limited review of those vital records in summer 2020 and traced 44 percent to nursing homes.

 Don't expect the nursing home data to get better or more accurate.
 DHHS has abandoned the practice of thoroughly scrubbing records because it is considered too “time-consuming.”